 You may feel you have got the ‘technical’ side of breastfeeding but what about all those questions that lie in between?

-If you are set on wanting to give breastfeeding your best shot then this is the best online breastfeeding course for you.
+If you are set on wanting to give breastfeeding your best shot then this is the course for you.

-The Ultimate Breastfeeding Class is written by Stacey Stewart who is a qualified lactation educator and mom of 3.
+The Class instructor is Stacey Stewart who is a qualified International Board Certified Breastfeeding Lactation consultant (IBCBC) and mom of 3.

 I found the course covered literally EVERYTHING I needed to know about breastfeeding.